Brian-Pho/Textbook-Notes/content/pages/about/index.md

 title: "About"
 ---

-Hello and welcome to the CR4-DL (Cradle).
-On this site, you'll find my notes from
+Hello and welcome to the Cradle.
+On this website, you'll find my notes from

 - books that I've enjoyed,
 - courses that I've taken,